mitTransportAnalyst/documentation-of-geojson-files/README.md

 }
 ```

-- **(3) trunks**:
+- **(3) segment highlight**:

--- [Geojson for trunks](https://github.com/mitTransportAnalyst/documentation-of-geojson-files/blob/master/trunks.geojson).
-Each trunck has a unique id.
+-- [GeoJSON for highlighted segments](https://github.com/mitTransportAnalyst/documentation-of-geojson-files/blob/master/trunks.geojson).
+Each segment highlight has a unique id.

--- the json file which include the style AND the trunck name for each trunk id.
-For example, "B" is the trunk id.
+-- the json file which include the style AND the corridor name for each corridor id.
+For example, "B" is the corridor id.
 ```javascript
 {
   "B": {name: "Mass Ave",